jamesstow/internet_issues/README.md

 The tl;dr of the script is that it hits google with an http request, times it and records the result then schedules another call in 100ms

+The script was run on my laptop while tethered to my phone

 The code times out after 130s

 The two graphs represent the time taken for said http request